the default layout (with V B key swap)..

 This is a variant of the GuiFn navigation cluster I programmed on layer 2 of the Poker 2 keyboard and found second nature to use.
 While both thumbs must be engaged to enable this layer on the Planck, the thumb keys are in a more natural location than the Poker 2 Fn key which requires shifting the hand laterally one key to access the cluster.

-actually outputs QWERTY (note the number row at the top and the ZXCV row on the modifier row) but the Plover steno software transposes the keyboard to..
+actually transposes the standart QWERTY layout (note the number row at the top and the ZXCV row on the modifier row) to..

 And, yes, there exists only a subset of the alphabet and those are duplicate letters you see for the right and left hands, as well.
 Thumbs rest on the vowels and fingers between the two alpha rows!
 Welcome to the world of phonetic finger chord typing.